Are you enthusiastic, resilient, excited to embrace change and passionate about providing an excellent service to families in our localities?

 - High level of clinical skills, with the ability to identify, respond to and evaluate health needs

-- Current knowledge of local and national policies informing Health Visiting practice
+- Current knowledge of local and national policies informing public health practice

 Any attachments will be accessible after you click to apply.